jacksone4296/jacksone4296.github.io/_posts/2018-12-21-Flag-Final.md

 ## Explain your code.

--   Choose a significant part of your program (15 lines max) and paste it below.
-Do not insert your entire program here. _then delete this instruction_
 -   Explain each argument in the code section. _then delete this instruction_
 -   Tell us how it functions independently and within the whole program _then delete this instruction_